Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: Numerical analysis and results

 \subsection{Lepton asymmetry: role of the CP phases}

-After the announcement made by T2K \cite{Abe:2019vii}, it became an important job to find the source of high energy CP violation in the low energy CP violating phases.
-In principle the low energy theory explaining the neutrino mass and mixing involves three CP phases namely, one Dirac ($\delta$) two Majorana ($\alpha, \beta$) for three RHN model as described above (Eq.~\ref{eq:PMNS}).
-Based on the fact that, these phases take some CP conserving or violating values, lead to interesting predictions in the process of baryogenesis.
+After the announcement made by T2K \cite{Abe:2019vii}, it became an important job to find the source of high-energy CP violation in the low-energy CP violating phases.
+In principle, the low energy theory explaining the neutrino mass and mixing involves three CP phases namely, one Dirac ($\delta$) and two Majorana ($\alpha, \beta$) for three RHN model as described above in Eq.~\eqref{eq:PMNS}.
+Based on the fact that these phases take some CP-conserving or violating values, leads to interesting predictions in the process of baryogenesis.
 For some detailed work on such aesthetic connection please refer to \cite{Davidson:2002em,Pascoli:2003uh,Molinaro:2008rg,Moffat:2018smo}.
-In this section we try to examine the role played by the Dirac and Majorana CP phases in the present framework comprising of higher dimensional operators which offer the low energy Majorana neutrino mass.
+In this section, we try to examine the role played by the Dirac and Majorana CP phases in the present framework comprising of higher dimensional operators which offer the low energy Majorana neutrino mass.
 As evident, the lepton asymmetry parameter depends on the nature of the Yukawa couplings governing the neutrino mass generation along with the process of leptogenesis.
-Thus a complex Yukawa coupling is very much essential to yield a non zero lepton asymmetry.
-That necessity can be driven by the CP phases that are supposed to be probed in either oscillation or neutrino less double beta decay experiments.
-In Figs. \ref{fig:epsilonNH} and \ref{fig:epsilonIH} we present the variation of the lepton asymmetry due to electron and muon flavor with respect to the Yukawa coupling which has the dominant contribution($y_{12}$) in the final lepton asymmetry.
-In the lower panel of the same we show the dependency of the lepton asymmetry due to muon flavor as a function of the Dirac ($\delta$) and Majorana ($\alpha$) CP phases.
-Here, it is to mention that the present analysis has a very similar kind of predictions for the muon and tau flavored lepton asymmetry when plotted as a function of the model parameters.
-Therefore, we keep the analysis open for discussing the variation of muon flavored asymmetry with respect to the model parameters.
-As evident from Fig.~\ref{fig:epsilonNH} and Fig.~\ref{fig:epsilonIH} different hierarchies of neutrino masses reflect different kinds of correlations among the lepton asymmetry parameter and the neutrino mass and mixing parameters.
+Thus a complex Yukawa coupling is very much essential to yielding a non-zero lepton asymmetry.
+That necessity can be driven by the CP phases that are supposed to be probed in either oscillation or neutrinoless double beta decay experiments.